 Over the past few months, we have seen the GMB products tab roll out into a majority of our client GMB profiles.
 Google notes the Product Editor is geared towards small and mediums sized businesses (with a few exceptions).
 Additionally, Google offers alternative guidance on showcasing product details for large or certain chain companies.

-To check the availability of GMB products, head to your GMB profile.
-If you see Products (Beta) listed as part of your menu (on the left menu), then you can experiment with the program.
+To check the availability of Google Business products, head to your GMB profile.
+Look for Products listed as part of your menu (on the left menu), then you can experiment with the program.

 Next, start building a collection.
 As expected, the user interface (UI) is extremely straightforward.
 Google starts with a series of prompts (based on other GMB information) to build product details.
 If you don’t see the name of your product collection you desire, simply click on “something else” and it brings you to the same menu.